 Because travel is an emotional activity, there isn’t a one size fits all experience.
 From research to reviews, travelers take on a distinct approach.
 At the same time, they expect something different from a trip — whether that’s relaxation, adventure, or enrichment.
-So more and more, we see travel brands deploying this strategy, and you can do the same.
+So more and more, we see brands deploying this tour and travel marketing strategy, and you can do the same.

 By knowing a traveler’s unique interests and behaviour, it’s possible to anticipate rather than react to their needs — which allows for better targeting with tailored content, offers, and the experience itself.
 Overall, hyper-personalization could lead to more bookings because you give them what they specifically want every step of the way.

-So let’s dig deeper into what hyper-personalization looks like throughout the customer journey.
+So let’s dig deeper into what hyper-personalization looks like throughout the omnichannel customer journey.

 What hyper-personalization looks like in travel